Handbook home

 On completion of this subject students should be able to:

-- Understand the rights and responsibilities of the parties to a building and construction contract;
+- Describe the rights and responsibilities of the parties to a building and construction contract.

-- Critically analyse the fundamental principles of an effective procedure for administering construction contracts;
+- Critically analyse an effective procedure for administering construction contracts, and explain its fundamental principles.

 Generic skills